-The NHSCFA have stated that their annual integrated planning approach will ensure that they are doing the right things.
+The NHSCFA have stated that their annual integrated planning approach will ensure that they are focusing on the right priorities which will have the most impact.
 Their strategy will remain dynamic and flexible to ensure their objectives adapt and anticipate the changing environment.
-This includes the emerging fraud risks, especially considering the COVID-19 pandemic and its impact globally and nationally on the economy and society.